- No Deposit Bonuses

 The UIGEA did not target the players, of course, and also stayed clear of certain areas of online gambling, such as skill-based games, fantasy games, and legal interstate and intertribal gaming.
 But it made a huge impact anyway, with most of the leading casino software vendors moving out of the US market.
 Just a handful stayed back, including Real Time Gaming and BetSoft Gaming.
 The direct impact was of course on the revenue - the projection of $19.3 billion ended up at about $4.9 billion.

 The UIGEA turned out to be a significant blip on the online casino radar, but it remained a blip.
 The casino industry has been able to get around it by looking out for and penetrating new markets.
 The advances in technology have helped in a big way – the higher quality of gaming, bigger portfolio of games thanks to the arrival of white label platforms and multi-platform gaming, bigger jackpot payouts, faster withdrawal timeframes, and other features have ensured there is no let-up in sign-ups.
+Online casinos are aggressively building their player bases with more and more enticing bonuses which sometimes border on the rediculous.

 In 2008, the jackpot value touched the $5.5 million mark for the first time.
 Things continued to get better, and in November a player was able to hit the $11.7 million jackpot offered by NetEnt on its Mega Fortune slot out of the park.
 The best was yet to come, though, and come it did on 6th October 2015 when Jon Heywood from the UK won a world record payout of approximately €17.8 million while playing Microgaming’s Mega Moolah at Betway online casino.